MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-17-deploy-to-aws-with-vsts.md

 ## CloudFormation Templates

-Click on the newly create project and select **or initialize with a README or git ignore** Click **Initialize** (you can select an [ignore file] item from the drop down, however it is not needed in this case).
+Click on the newly created project and select **or initialize with a README or git ignore** Click **Initialize** (you can select an [ignore file] item from the drop down, this will tell git what files to omit from source control tracking however it is not needed in this demo).

 ![Initialise repo](/images/vsts-aws-deploy/init-repo.png)